 Executes maven with the pom.xml file in r updating snapshots according to u with given targets t.

+maven(Path r, sequenceOf(String) a, Boolean u, sequenceOf(String) t)

+Executes maven with the pom.xml file in r updating snapshots according to u with given targets t.
+Applies the additional maven arguments in a (only one out of “-U” and u is considered, shall not contain “-s” or a local repository property).

 maven(Path r, String b, sequenceOf(String) t)

 Executes maven with the pom.xml file in b within r with given targets t.